Updated: Dec. 2, 2013

 Summer Animation Camp for High School Students

-Open to High School Students: 9th through 12th or Recent Graduates Looking for Colleges
+Open to High School Students Grades 9 through 12 or Recent Graduates Looking at College Options

 From Disney to anime, this week of animation camp covers the classic techniques that are still used today in the animation industry.
 Students begin by creating animations for a 19th century animation device called a Zoetrope.
 This allows them to learn a little of the history and the principles that make animation possible.